Summer Bridge Program

 During the week-long program, students are divided into small groups of 10-12 and paired with a trained facilitator and a school/agency chaperone.
 Each group spends time engaged in hands-on literacy, science, technology, engineering, and math (STEM), and science, technology, engineering, arts, and math (STEAM) work; an hour a day in waterfront activities (swimming/canoeing/kayaking) and three hours a day in leadership, team-building, and problem-solving activities.
 The opening and closing evenings include campfire circles that focus on values clarification and celebrate accomplishments.
 Students also engage in their choice of several recreational activities for an hour each day along with daily restoration activities (stewardship of their cabins, the dining room and the wash houses) that are designed to teach responsibility and community.

-Outcomes from our 2016 Summer Bridge Program include:
+Some outcomes from our 2016 Summer Bridge Program include:

 - One-quarter of the students rated the experience a “10” for “the best time ever,” and almost 75% rated it an “8” or higher.